 The study spanning four years was conducted on around 5,000 cement production workers from over 7 countries.
 The researchers concluded that nearly 55-60 percent of cement production workers were exposed to enough cement dust levels to help establish a correlation between exposure and reduced lung capacity and function.

-All the previous studies focused on establishing relationship between inhalation of cement dust and changes in the lungs and obstructive airway symptoms.
-However, this particular study was first of its kind, and helped establish the relationship between cement dust exposure and lung volume decline.
+All the previous studies focused on establishing a relationship between inhalation of cement dust and changes in the lungs and obstructive airway symptoms.
+However, this particular study was the first of its kind and helped establish the relationship between cement dust exposure and lung volume decline.